cocasema/micro-ROS-doc/Install_and_run.md

 The easiest option is to run a Docker container with all needed tools.
 Using Docker containers is preferred to the second option due to the isolation provided by Docker containers to your micro-ROS environment from the local operating system, so our host operating system and tools won't interfere with the micro-ROS compilation processes.

 For this step is necessary to have Docker engine installed on the host computer.
-The oficial [tutorial](https://runnable.com/docker/install-docker-on-linux) can help you installing and setting-up Docker.
+The official [tutorial](https://runnable.com/docker/install-docker-on-linux) can help you installing and setting-up Docker.
 Also, if you want to know more about Dockers technology you can visit the [web page](https://docs.docker.com/).

 To run the docker environment, you have to execute the next bash line.